 EtherCAT and EtherNet/IP are both Ethernet application layer protocols designed to move inputs and outputs between controllers and endpoints on a manufacturing machine.
-That sounds like they are similar; however, though the result may be similar, how they accomplish moving I/O data couldn’t be more different.
+That sounds like they’re pretty similar, and they are.
+However, though the results may be similar, how they accomplish moving I/O data couldn’t be more different.

 EtherCAT is a highly flexible Ethernet network that uses something called “processing on the fly.”
 EtherCAT messages are passed to the next node in the ring before being processed by that node, providing the network with blazing speed and efficiency.
 It also means that EtherCAT can offer flexibility in topology and incredible synchronization.
 Like the competitive offerings, it’s a complete solution.
-EtherCAT includes, among other things, a safety protocol and multiple device profiles.
-EtherCAT also benefits from a strong user group, the EtherCAT Technology Group (ETG).
+EtherCAT includes a safety protocol and multiple device profiles, among other things.
+EtherCAT also benefits from a strong user group, the EtherCAT Technology Group.

 EtherNet/IP, on the other hand, is an implementation of the Common Industrial Protocol (CIP).
-The Common Industrial Protocol is a well-defined data representation, connection management and messaging protocol that operates over many Transport and Physical Layers.
-CIP defines how devices connect to one another, how they represent data to external entities and how data moves from device to device.
+CIP is a well-defined data representation, connection management and messaging protocol that operates over many Transport and Physical Layers.
+It defines how devices connect to one another, how they represent data to external entities and how data moves from device to device.
 CIP is an object-based technology that exposes data over a CIP network as a collection of attributes (the data values) grouped in categories called objects.
 EtherNet/IP is simply the implementation of CIP over Ethernet TCP/IP.

-• You get Processing on the fly – this is the concept that all the I/Os are processed as the message moves through the node from the input port to the output port.
+- You get “processing on the fly” – all the I/Os are processed as the message moves through the node from the input port to the output port.
 Outputs are taken out of the message and inputs are added to it.

 The main disadvantage of EtherCAT is that slave devices need to embed a specific hardware ASIC to implement EtherCAT.
 Its data model is very different and can be very difficult to understand.

-• The core of EtherNet/IP is the Control and Information Protocol (CIP) which is also used in ControlNet, DeviceNet, and CompoNet.
+- The core of EtherNet/IP is the CIP which is also used in ControlNet, DeviceNet, and CompoNet.
 This standard organizes networked devices as a collection of objects.
 It defines the access, object behavior and extensions that allow widely disparate devices to be accessed using a common mechanism.

-• EtherNet/IP is a standard application layer on top of Ethernet and TCP/IP.
+- EtherNet/IP is a standard application layer on top of Ethernet and TCP/IP.
 No special hardware is required.
-Cyclic messages are transferred using UDP.
-Acylic messages are transferred using TCP.
+Cyclic messages are transferred using the User Datagram Protocol, or UDP.
+Acyclic messages are transferred using TCP.

-• Rockwell provides the Add On Profile (AOP) program, which improves how a vendor’s device integrates with a Logix PLC.
+- Rockwell provides the Add On Profile program which improves how a vendor’s device integrates with a Logix PLC.

-EtherNet/IP has its disadvantages.
+Just like it’s cousin, EtherNet/IP has its disadvantages, too.
 For one, it has limited bandwidth and speed.
 Rockwell PLCs can only move packet sizes of around 500 bytes.
 A significant issue for embedded devices is that EtherNet/IP TCP and UDP messages must be processed, and that consumes significant processor bandwidth.
 And finally, there’s no real information modeling.
-You can create objects with attributes but can’t link objects together into any sort of hierarchy.
+You can create objects with attributes, but you can’t link objects together into any sort of hierarchy.

 Is one better than the other?
 No. If you need to integrate into a Rockwell architecture, EtherNet/IP is the best choice.
-If you need the massive speed of EtherCAT (and most architectures don’t), then it is the better choice.
-EtherNet/IP is less complex than EtherCAT, which is so flexible and functional that it drives the complexity up.
+If you need the massive speed of EtherCAT (and most architectures don’t), then it’s the better choice.
+EtherNet/IP is less complex than EtherCAT, which is so flexible and functional that it drives up the complexity.

 EtherNet/IP and EtherCAT are different animals with distinctive characteristics and different ways of moving data.
 One is not better than the other.
 Each can be the right choice depending on the specific application considerations.